alibaba/bifrostui/packages/bui-core/src/Dialog/index.en-US.md

 ### Customize content area

-Have access to`header`,`message`to customize the title and content area separately. it can also be used`confirmText`and`cancelText`to customize the content of the cancel and confirm buttons.
+You can use 'header' and 'message' to customize the title and content area separately.
+You can also use 'confirmText' and 'cancelText' to customize the content of the cancel and confirm buttons.

 ```tsx
 import {